 Providing these documents to shareholders before the meeting will allow them to come prepared with questions.
 If a shareholder does not come to the meeting, whether because they are unable to attend or do not feel like their attendance is necessary, you can keep documentation of their failure to attend in your company's records.

-When you receive notification that one of your shareholders will not attend the annual meeting, you should encourage them to cast their vote by proxy.
+When you receive notification that one of your shareholders will not attend the annual meeting, you should encourage them to cast their votes by proxy.
 Proxy votes can be sent either by mail or online.
 For a proxy vote to be valid, it usually needs to be in writing.

 When shareholders want to influence the topics that will be discussed at the annual meeting, they need to write their suggestions and then send them to the Board of Directors.
 Every shareholder should understand that electing the Board of Directors is their right.
 In most cases, formal language is used in notifications of annual meetings sent to company shareholders.
-The reason for this is that these meeting are a requirement of the corporate form and are not meant to be a social gathering.
+The reason for this is that these meetings are a requirement of the corporate form and are not meant to be a social gathering.

 If you need help writing a shareholders meeting agenda, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.